byui-cit/wdd131/src/ponder/accessibility-practice.md

 For more information, read: [Typefaces and Fonts](https://webaim.org/techniques/fonts/)

 ### Sensory Characteristics
 Color should never be the only means of conveying information.
-Watch this video about the [Use of Color Alone to Convey Information](https://www.youtube.com/watch?v=8_eVF0LPs0s) (5 minutes)
+Watch this short video about the [Use of Color Alone to Convey Information](https://www.youtube.com/watch?v=8_eVF0LPs0s).

 A classic example where we use more than one sensory characteristic is with links.
-Accessible links, like those you've seen a thousand times, come with two sensory characteristics:
-1. They're underlined.
-2. They have a unique color.
+Accessible links, like the ones you often see, are underlined and have a distinct color.
+Even if the color isn't visible, the presence of the underline makes it clear that it's a link.

 ### Tools
 [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) - color contrast checker (has eye drop color picker feature)